 - Trading addresses with a partner or affiliated group

-- Company issues blanket consent for addresses outside of their control (even Sundar Pichai can’t give Google permission to send marketing messages to people with hotmail.com accounts, and Satya Nadella can’t give Microsoft permission to send marketing messages to people with gmail.com addresses)
+- Company issues blanket consent for addresses outside of their control (even Sundar Pichai can’t permit Google to send marketing messages to people with hotmail.com accounts, and Satya Nadella can’t permit Microsoft to send marketing messages to people with gmail.com addresses)

 - Scraping addresses from a website

-- Guessing at an address based upon how other addresses in the domain are formatted
+- Guessing at an address based on how other addresses in the domain are formatted

-Does this result in a standard that is more stringent than those found in several of the anti-spam statutes found around the world?
+Does this result in a more stringent standard than those found in several of the anti-spam statutes around the world?
 Absolutely.
 But, I am convinced, after many years of consultation with mailbox providers (both B2B and B2C), spam filter providers, and anti-spam organizations (such as The Spamhaus Project), that requiring clear, customer-specific consent is what is required to send email successfully in the world today.

 And you can quote me on that.